cBioPortal/cbioportal/portal/content/about_us.markdown

  * Ugur Dogrusoz, Bilkent University
  * Chris Sander, MSKCC

-Funding for the cBio Cancer Genomics Portal is provided in part from
+Funding for the cBio Cancer Genomics Portal is provided in part from:

  * The NCI as a [TCGA Genome Data Analysis Center (GDAC)](http://tcga.cancer.gov/wwd/program/research_network/gdac.asp) (NCI-U24CA143840)
  * The NCRR as the [National Resource for Network Biology (NRNB)](http://nrnb.org/) Research Resource (RR 031228-02).